DUNE/computing-training-202112/index.md

 > ## Prerequisites
 >
-> Command line experience is necessary for this lesson.
+> Command line experience is necessary for this training.
 We recommend the
 > participants to go through
 > [The Unix Shell](https://swcarpentry.github.io/shell-novice/), if new to the
 > command line (also known as terminal or shell).